bennykim/esbuild-bundle-lite/README.md

-# mniii-bundle-lite
+# esbuild-bundle-lite

-Setting up a simple esbuild-based bundle for React
+EBL(esbuild-bundle-lite) is an esbuild-based bundling tool for React projects.
+The primary development content is focused in the esbuild folder, while the src folder exists for simple testing of esbuild.

 ## Overview

-This repository provides a simple boilerplate for setting up projects using esbuild and React.js.
-It includes configuration files and dependencies to get you started quickly.
+This repository offers configuration files and dependencies for quickly starting projects using React.js and esbuild.
+TypeScript compilation for testing purposes employs swc.

 ## Getting Started